FabioArias0/blackjack-vite/README.md

 # BlackJack Vite

-This is a basic project on Vite
+This is a basic project on Vite.